tomhartke/transformer-modifications/README.md

 of 256 characters.
 It produces reasonable sounding text in the style of shakespeare after a few minutes of training.

+File structure: "nanoGPT-basic" folder is just a local copy of the nanoGPT repository.
+"Modified-transformers" folder contains my modified code pieces.

 ## Goals:
 1. Try to improve the transformer architecture by modifying the attention structure or network structure.
 2. Generally explore/understand transformers.
 Vary the network shape (heads, layers, embedding size),